 The Netlify MCP Server solves a real problem in AI-assisted development: closing the gap between code generation and deployment.
 Most AI coding tools stop at writing files — Netlify’s MCP server lets agents go from prompt to live URL, check deploy logs, fix errors, and redeploy, all within the same conversation.
 This “prompt to production” workflow is genuinely useful.

-However, the authentication friction is a real pain point — CLI-based auth failing in MCP environments and requiring PAT workarounds adds friction to what should be a seamless setup.
-The Node.js 22+ requirement is unnecessarily restrictive for many developer environments.
-And the limited feature coverage (no DNS, limited forms, no hooks/plugins) means agents can deploy but can’t manage the full Netlify configuration.
+However, authentication friction remains unresolved — CLI-based auth failing in MCP environments and requiring PAT workarounds is still the documented reality.
+The April 2026 pricing update doubled bandwidth and compute credit rates, making rapid agent iteration more expensive on the free tier.
+The limited MCP server feature coverage (no DNS, limited forms, no hooks/plugins) still means agents can deploy but can’t manage the full Netlify configuration.